Information Security Policy and Guidelines

 Staff and stakeholders who need access to more specific details, including technical security control details, are able to find appropriate links within the new ISP to other government policies, standards and processes.
 Initially, all of the technical security control details in the previous version of ISP (3.0) will be republished and available in the Information Security Standard.

-NEW! - The Information Security Guidelines for Ageing Systems have been developed to help with understanding of the security risks arising from the use of obsolete systems.
+The Information Security Guidelines for Ageing Systems have been developed to help with understanding of the security risks arising from the use of obsolete systems.
 These guidelines provide the security mitigation strategies and controls that should be applied to systems nearing end of vendor support.

 The Information Security Guidebook for Small and Medium Businesses is now available!
 This document provides basic guidance on information security controls that small and medium sized businesses should consider to help protect sensitive or critical information assets.